Page 61. 1951 Peugeot BMA 25L 48cc 2-Speed

 1951peugeots copy

 I’m a confirmed Peugeot addict.
-I’ve owned a varied selection of their motorcycles, BMA’s, cyclemotors, triporteurs (three-wheelers) and I have a 1955 Peugeot scooter in my personal collection.
-It’s easy to be impressed by vintage Peugeots: they are well-made, reliable, and sport that quirky French design that I admire so much.
+I’ve owned a varied selection of their motorcycles, BMA’s, cyclemotors, triporteurs (three-wheelers) and Peugeot scooters.
+It’s easy to be impressed by vintage Peugeots: they are always well-made, reliable, and sport that quirky French design that I admire so much.
+To compare this BMA 25L with the later Bima, here’s a picture of a 1954 model I used to own.

 pu1.jpg